35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 The React team announced that forwardRef will be deprecated in a future version.
 While it still works in React 19, new code should use the prop pattern.
 If you're maintaining a component library, this is a significant API surface change to plan for.

-Common follow-up: "How does this affect existing codebases?"
 Existing forwardRef usage continues to work.
 Migration is optional but recommended for new components.
-Libraries will need major version bumps to change their APIs.
+Libraries will need major version bumps to change their APIs because consumers will need to update how they pass refs.

-This is a nuanced question that separates developers who've hit the stale closure problem from those who've only read about hooks.
+This is a nuanced topic that separates developers who've hit the stale closure problem from those who've only read about hooks.

 A concrete example makes this clear: